jumpmouse/repo-hosting-migration-and-workflows/new-carousels/phased-plan.md

 ---

-## Phase 3 – Frontend rendering (components + landing integration)
+## Phase 3 – Frontend rendering (components + integrate into existing pages)

-- Components
+ - Components (in `libs/shared/src/lib/components/carousels/`)
-  - Port from demo to main FE repo:
-    - `StandardCarousel`, `FeaturedAssetsCarousel`, `HeaderCarousel`, `StandardGrid`.
+   - Use the V2 components already present in the repo:
+     - `lot-standard-carousel`, `lot-featured-assets-carousel`, `lot-header-carousel`, `lot-standard-grid`.
    - Ensure inputs have safe defaults and perform responsive behavior.

+ - Integration (no new routes)
+   - Integrate V2 components directly into the existing Promo and Landing pages.
+   - No new routes will be introduced.

-- Landing integration
+ - Rendering logic
-  - Branch by `carousel.type`:
+   - On existing Promo and Landing pages, branch by `carousel.type`:
      - Legacy types → existing `lot-carousel`.
-    - Standard → `StandardCarousel`.
+     - Standard → `lot-standard-carousel`.
-    - Featured → `FeaturedAssetsCarousel`.
+     - Featured → `lot-featured-assets-carousel`.
-    - Header → `HeaderCarousel` (additional carousel entry; do NOT replace category cover).
+     - Header → `lot-header-carousel` (additional carousel entry; do NOT replace category cover).
-    - Grid → `StandardGrid`.
+     - Grid → `lot-standard-grid`.

 - Data mapping
   - Derive images/text from `Asset` (Feature/FeatureMobile, Thumbnail/ThumbnailMobile, BookBackground/AuthorsBg; title/summary/tags/playingTime).
   - Apply `PresentationJson` overrides when present.

  - QA
-  - Responsive checks (mobile/tablet/desktop), performance, accessibility, and regression on legacy.
+   - Responsive checks (mobile/tablet/desktop), performance, accessibility, and regression on legacy pages (no route changes).

  - Acceptance criteria
-  - New types render correctly with defaults; legacy rendering unchanged.
+   - New types render correctly with defaults on existing Promo and Landing pages; legacy behavior remains unchanged for legacy carousels.

 ---